Fast ECoT: Efficient Embodied Chain-of-Thought via Thoughts Reuse: PRELIMINARIES

 \subsection{Continuous Batching}

 In autoregressive models, batching improves throughput, but static batching can be inefficient when sequence lengths vary—shorter sequences must wait for longer ones, wasting compute on padding.
-Continuous batching \citep{280922} addresses this by dynamically replacing completed sequences with new ones, maintaining high GPU utilization and minimising idle time.
-This strategy, used in systems like Tensorrt-LLM \cite{NvidiaTensorrt} and vLLM \citep{kwon2023efficientmemorymanagementlarge}, has shown 2–4× throughput gains in LLM serving.
+Continuous batching \cite{280922} addresses this by dynamically replacing completed sequences with new ones, maintaining high GPU utilization and minimising idle time.
+This strategy, adopted by the work \cite{NvidiaTensorrt, kwon2023efficientmemorymanagementlarge}, has shown 2–4× throughput gains in LLM serving.